 Why a Guarantee is in your client’s best interest?

-While most products in the market do come with a time-specific guarantee - like a cover for repair work for a year, or free servicing for five years, it is an uncommon practice to place a guarantee on a service - something that is underleveraged by companies offering a service.
+While most products in the market to come with a time-specific guarantee - like a cover for repair work for a year, or free servicing for five years, it is an uncommon practice to place a warranty on a service - something that is underleveraged by companies offering a service.
 However, offering customers a guarantee that emphasizes on providing them a great experience, makes all the difference.
 It helps new customers become comfortable in their buying decision - that their business and money is taken seriously.
-Including a buyer and seller assurance in your terms and conditions helps to not just make a bold statement, but also assure your customers that they're getting their money's worth.
+Including a buyer and seller assurance in your terms and conditions helps not just to make a bold statement, but also assure your customers that they're getting their money's worth.

 There are many great examples of companies going all out with their guarantees - all of them listed here offer a lifetime guarantee to their customers - it acts as a win-win for both the customer and the seller.
-The customer gets immense value out of their purchase which in turn encourages them, automatically, to refer the seller to their family and friends, thereby increasing the seller's sales simply through word-of-mouth - which is easily the most effective ways of expanding your customer base, since your new customers trust their friends’ opinions, and it’s free of cost to you!
+The customer gets immense value out of their purchase which in turn encourages them, automatically, to refer the seller to their family and friends, thereby increasing the seller's sales just through word-of-mouth - which is easily the most effective ways of expanding your customer base, since your new customers trust their friends’ opinions, and it’s free of cost to you!
 It is a classic example of risk reversal.